snavaes/nlgids.london/md/home-tours-walk.md

 </div>

 <div lang="en">
+My tours are fun.
+Without to much details and date but with loads of stories and qurky facts.
-As a guide I know my way around London and can tell you all about the history and have a lot of quirky facts too.
+I know my way around and can also tell you about the Dutch historie in London.
 </div>